-Type of Record Description of the office Telephone inquiries for information on alumni are answered by the Alumni and Family Relations Office Academic [32] director of central records 55], which releases this information only to other alumni, Hampshire and Five College faculty, and other inquirers expressly authorized by the alum.
-Hampshire students Admissions [53] interested in contacting alums are encouraged to email alumni@hampshire.edu [56] with their requests.
-Student Conduct [54] Financial Aid [39] dina atau af finana ial aid Personal files kept by a College staff member if the record is not revealed to others and is kept in the sole possession of the staff member
+Type of Record Responsible Office Telephone inquiries for information on alumni are answered by the Alumni and Family Relations Office [43], which releases this information only to other Academic [24] director of central records alumni, Hampshire and Five College faculty, and other inquirers expressly authorized by the alum.
+Hampshire Admissions [41] dean of academic support and advising/dean of enrollment and retention students interested in contacting alums are encouraged to email alumni@hampshire.edu [44] with their requests.
+Student Conduct [42] director of student conduct, rights, and responsibilities/ dean of students office The following are not considered "education records" and access will not be provided: Financial Aid [32] director of financial aid Personal files kept by a College staff member if the record is not revealed to others and is kept in the sole possession of the staff member

-- · Records maintained separately from education records solely for law enforcement purposes - · Medical records maintained by the College's student health clinic - Parents' financial records
+· Records maintained separately from education records solely for law enforcement purposes

+· Medical records maintained by the College's student health clinic

+· Parents' financial records